Julia, A-Level graduate

 If you could have any job in the world, what would it be?

-I guess I would choose this job, but in a high position, so that I can actually make my ideas come true.
+I guess I would choose the job I described, but in a high position, so that I can actually make my ideas come true.
 Then, I would like to organize a charity organization in Russia and manage it.
 I would like to address poverty and low pensions in Russia, and childcare and disease.

 Where do you see yourself in 10 years time?